noahchalifour/rnnt-speech-recognition/README.md

 To train a simple model, run the following command:

 ```
-python run_common_voice.py \
+python run_rnnt.py \
     --mode train \
-    --data_dir <path to common voice directory>
+    --data_dir <path to data directory>
 ```

 <!-- #### Training in Docker Container

 [View Image](https://hub.docker.com/r/noahchalifour/rnnt-speech-recognition)

 You can also train your model in a docker container based on the Tensorflow docker image.

 > **_NOTE:_** Specify all your paramters in ALL CAPS as environment variables when training in a docker container.